Historical Context

 Major Characters

-Julius Caesar: A powerful leader whose ambition sparks fear.
+Julius Caesar: A powerful leader whose ambition sparks fear in his counsel.

 Brutus: An honorable Roman torn between loyalty and republican ideals.